(225 ILCS 80/24)

 (35) Violation of the Health Care Worker

-The Department may refuse to issue or may suspend the license of any person who fails to file a return, or to pay the tax,
+The Department shall refuse to issue or shall suspend the license of any person who fails to file a return, or to pay the tax,

 penalty or interest shown in a filed return, or to pay any final assessment